berkayyozayy/react-crud-app/README.md

-Application that can add user informations
+Application that can add user informations home page as an list items with JSON server.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).